Put up your dukes

 [As an aside, if anyone has evidence to support the rumour that the 1994 film 'The Madness of King George' was given that name in the USA because 'The Madness of George III', which was the title of the original play, might have made the poor Yanks think it was a sequel to 'The Madness of George I' and 'The Madness of George II', I would love to see it.
 Methinks that's probably an urban legend.]

 George III was by no means mad, but he did overestimate the abilities of the young prince.
-Despite having no particular military skills, Frederick was made a field marshall and given control of the British Army.
+Despite having no particular military skills, Frederick was made a field-marshal and given control of the British Army.
 His lack of expertise was lampooned in the nursery rhyme 'The Grand Old Duke of York', which refers to his misuse of ten thousand troops in an engagement near Flanders, in which he 'marched them up to the top of the hill and marched them down again'.
 Despite Frederick's lack of aptitude, he did later institute several useful military reforms.
 It is generally accepted that when someone squares up for a fight and 'puts up his dukes' he is the duke that is being alluded to.

 Although the term 'duke' had been common in the USA since at least 1859, 'duke it out' didn't occur until the 1960s.
 An early use was by Garry Niver, in the The San Mateo Times, May 1964: